Skip to content

 ThermoPro TP350 Bluetooth Greenhouse Hygrometer

-This digital hygrometer helps you keep an eye on growing conditions so you know when to
+This Bluetooth hygrometer helps you monitor changing conditions throughout the year so you know when to plant, protect, or adjust your garden care routine.

 ✔ ThermoPro TP350 Bluetooth Greenhouse Hygrometer